jfyuen/osxconfig/README.md

 ## Installation

-Homebrew will be installed in `/opt/homebrew` for ease of use and because of SIP.
+The Homebrew x86 version will be installed in `/opt/xhomebrew` for ease of use and because of SIP.

 Run the install script:
 ```sh
 $ ./install.sh
 ```